-What I was very impressed with was how on top the cabin staff were about connecting flights.
+What I was very impressed with was how on top the cabin staff was about connecting flights.
 The staff seemed to know everyone’s connection and had maps and directions of Charles de Gaulle ready to go.

 I really appreciated this as I had a very tight connection to make my Johannesburg flight.
-This did mean that I missed checking out the lounge but at least I made my flight and got to kick back with some champagne!!!
+This did mean that I missed checking out the lounge but at least I made my flight and got to kick back with some champagne.

 Air France 777-300 Business Class Paris to Johannesburg

 I was a little disappointed this wasn’t the A380 but it turned out to be an excellent experience.
 The seat configuration is 1 x 2 x 1 which I very much like – privacy on the ends.

 The headphones were good quality and I loved the storage area where toiletries etc could sit during taking off.
 This meant that I didn’t have to get my bag out of the overhead locker a couple of times which is always a bit of a pain.

 This is a true overnight flight – leaving Paris at 1130pm and then 10 1/2 hours to Johannesburg.
 As a result, I spent most of the journey comfortably asleep on my flatbed.

 The toiletries are quite cute and you can choose your colour.
 Clarins inside – lip balm and moisturiser.

-Ethiopian Airlines also flies into Africa – check out this Ethiopian Airlines Business Class Review
+Ethiopian Airlines also flies into africa – check out this Ethiopian Airlines Business Class Review

 There is a choice of proper dinner or an express menu.
 I didn’t have either as I had eaten in the lounge.
-Breakfast was a tasty but I am sure rather fattening french toast and some fruit and yoghurt.
+Breakfast was tasty but I am sure rather fattening french toast and some fruit and yoghurt.